-The William and Gayle Cook Music Library spans four floors of the Beth Meshulam Simon Library and Recital Center.
-With just under 700,000 cataloged items, it is recognized as one of the largest music libraries in the United States.
-The collection is strong in first or early editions, especially of opera; music theory treatises; and Russian/Soviet music.
+The William and Gayle Cook Music Library spans four floors of the Beth Meshulam Simon Music Library and Recital Center.
+With approximately 700,000 cataloged items, it is recognized as one of the largest music libraries in the United States.
+The collection is strong in first and early editions, especially of opera; music theory treatises; and Russian/Soviet music.
 Also notable are the Black Music Collection and the Latin American Music Collection.
 The Performing Ensembles collection contains more than 218,000 parts, virtually all the standard orchestral and choral repertoire.
-Of the more than 150,000 cataloged sound recordings, many are unique or rare in the United States, particularly opera and songs.
-The ongoing "Variations" project has digitized more than 16,000 sound recordings and scores.
+Of the nearly 200,000 sound recordings, many are unique or rare in the United States, particularly opera and songs.
+The ongoing Variations project has digitized more than 20,000 sound recordings and scores.
 Of the 170 public computers (Windows and Macintosh) in the library, more than 100 have MIDI keyboards, all with associated music software.
-Further information is available at www.music.indiana.edu/ muslib.html.
+Further information is available at www.music.indiana.edu/muslib.html.